What Exactly is Espresso

 The greener alternative to Nespresso is a super-automatic machine that you put your own beans in, like the Gaggia Brera.
 All you have to do is put whole beans in these machines and they will grind and tamp them automatically.
 This ends up being nearly as convenient as a Nespresso machine, with just a little additional cleanup (since you'll have to rinse the bin where the spent grinds are deposited).
 Since you can choose your beans for these machines you can make sure you're drinking an ethically and sustainably sourced brew, without having to worry about buying into a system that wastes a bunch of aluminum.

 Step 3: Got Milk?

 If straight shots of espresso isn't your thing, you'll probably be looking to add milk with varying degrees of frothiness to create lattes and cappuccinos.
 This requires some sort of milk frothing device.
-The machines we reviewed rang from having built in, automatic milk frothers (Gaggia Anima Prestige) to having cafe style steam wand (Breville Barista Express) to having no way to froth or steam milk (Nespresso Inissia).
+The machines we reviewed ranged from having built-in, automatic milk frothers (Gaggia Anima Prestige) to having cafe style steam wand (Breville Barista Express) to having no way to froth or steam milk (Nespresso Inissia).

 Step 4: Consider Ease of Cleaning

 Cleaning will probably be your least favorite part about owning an espresso machine.
-In our ease of cleaning metric we've evaluated everything from day to day cleaning requirements, like emptying drip trays and wiping down steam wands, to long term cleaning processes ike descaling (which flushes out mineral buildup).
+In our ease of cleaning metric, we've evaluated everything from day to day cleaning requirements, like emptying drip trays and wiping down steam wands, to long-term cleaning processes like descaling (which flushes out mineral buildup).
 Descaling is generally only done every few months (depending on usage and how hard your water is), so it should factor into your decision less than daily cleaning.